Shimanga/Excel/README.md

 <H2>What is the best-selling product in French bakeries?</H2>

 This dataset comprises sales transactions of a French bakery from 01/01/2021 to 30/09/2022 from <a href="https://www.kaggle.com/datasets/matthieugimbert/french-bakery-daily-sales">Kaggle</a>.
 This analysis aims to aid strategic decision-making based on sales trends and patterns.
-Specifically, I want to know the purchase frequency by item and how that might vary by time, day, and month.
+Analyzing numbers such as total transactions, revenue, and sales by product types will help to pinpoint what sells best and reveal growth areas.
+Comparing day-by-day, week-on-week, and month-on-month data will also help spotlight trends.
 The data will reveal the best-selling product in a French bakery.

 <H2>Dataset</H2>
 <ul>